Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Marc Casper -- Chairman, President, and Chief Executive Officer

 So embedded under that, the core business grew very strongly, actually.
-So the demand has been good, and we saw really good market conditions in bioproduction, the research and safety market channel will be examples business did really well in Europe.
+So the demand has been good, and we saw really good market conditions in bioproduction, the research and safety market channel will be examples of the business, they did really well in Europe.
 So what I saw in Q2 was strong.
-There is obviously lots of challenges in Europe.
+There's obviously lots of challenges in Europe.

 Matt Sykes -- Goldman Sachs -- Analyst